peteroupc/peteroupc.github.io/colorgen.md

 - The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.
 - `RNDNUMRANGE`, `RNDU01`, and `RNDINT` are as defined in my article on [random number generation methods](https://peteroupc.github.io/randomfunc.html).
 - The term _RGB_ means red-green-blue.
-- The abbreviation _ICC_ means the International Color Consortium.
 - The abbreviation _IEC_ means the International Electrotechnical Commission.
 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
 - The term _linearized_ refers to RGB colors with a linear relationship of emitted light (rather than perceived light).